Eyevinn/player-analytics-specification/specification/index.md

 #### buffered

-Sent when the player resumes playback after buffering.
-If the buffering is interrupted `buffered` should NOT be sent.
+Sent when the player has finished buffering.

+If the buffering is interrupted, for example by `seeking` or `stopped`, `buffered` should NOT be sent.

 ```jsonc
 {